 We then reach another vertical wall that climbs up to a panoramic terrace.
 Go up a few rocky leaps and you come close to a vertical wall more supported than the last.
 Go up some rocks and gradually the rope becomes more a handrail along a path.
 We reach a ramp along an unmarked dihedral and we are near the end of the equipment.
 We follow the path which leads quickly to the summit cross of the Sench of Dalò (1h 45 'from the start - 2h 10' total).

 The descent begins on the opposite side where there is a cross in the direction of some stone buildings.
 To the right we take a path with signs for Pianazzola.
 The path initially descends gently, but gradually becomes steeper with several steep and slippery rocky steps (useful hiking sticks).
 From Pianazzola you go down the road towards Chiavenna until you reach the car near the fountain (1h from the end of the via ferrata - 3h 30 'total).

 The Ferrata Biasini is a French style ferrata therefore with plenty of brackets along the climb.
 It is a vertical and exposed ferrata that presents a few more difficulties than the nearby Ferrata Succetti.
 The return is a bit tiring and attention must be paid to the rocks along the path.

 The Biasini Ferrata is often traveled in combination with the Ferrata Succetti that extends on the opposite side of the valley.
-If you wanted to take another via ferrata, you could go down in the direction of the Via Ferrata of the Morcate Gallery, or in the direction of Via Ferrata Picasass or the Ferrata to Monte Grona.
+If you wanted to take another via ferrata, you could go down in the direction of the Via Ferrata of the Morcate Tunnel, or in the direction of Via Ferrata Picasass or the Ferrata to Monte Grona.